nocomplexity/FreeAndOpenMachineLearning/ml-business-use.rst

 * Software code improvement: Manual programming is hard and error prone.
 By training machine learning on a large code base to learn the model what ‘bugs’ are, it is possible to use machine learning to prevent programming bugs in new developed software code.
 In this way code can not be committed since the automated checks provided spotted an error.
 Detecting a bug before software is tested and deployed is far cheaper than correcting errors in code when a program is already released.
 A game development company  has used this application of machine learning for real with success already. (reference http://www.wired.co.uk/article/ubisoft-commit-assist-ai )

-* Creating new software programs: Based on a problem it is proven by different companies that software can be generated in stead of manual crafted (programmed).
+* Creating new software programs: Based on a problem it is proven by different companies that software can be generated instead of manual crafted (programmed).
 Feeding a algorithm massive inputs of examples programs it is possible to generate a new program based for your specific problem.
-Of course this application of machine learning is still in early phase.
+Of course this application of machine learning is still in its early phase.
 It is also questionable if this application of machine learning makes real sense since the new paradigm of machine learning is no longer program a solution but create a program outcome based on input data.

 Security